lynxtrakker/MoneyMate/README.md

 # MoneyMate

 Overview:
-Our chatbot, called "MoneyMate", is a personal finance assistant aimed at helping individuals manage their finances effectively.
+My chatbot, called "MoneyMate", is a personal finance assistant aimed at helping individuals manage their finances effectively.
 The chatbot is designed to be accessible to anyone who has basic knowledge of personal finance, regardless of age or background.

 Functionality:
 MoneyMate will be capable of performing the following functions: